Nynros/InternetSecurity/README.txt

-Enable the Firewall on your WLAN-Router if possible Enable a VPN (like Proton Wireguard) on your WLAN-Router if possible Enable MAC Filtering on your WLAN-Router if possible Disable 2.4 GHz WLAN, 5 GHz WLAN or other WLANs if you don't need Disable SSD-Broadcast if you don't need it
+Enable the Firewall on your WLAN-Router if possible Enable a VPN (like Proton Wireguard) on your WLAN-Router if possible Enable MAC Filtering on your WLAN-Router if possible Disable 2.4 GHz WLAN, 5 GHz WLAN or other WLANs if you don't need them Disable SSD-Broadcast if you don't need it
 Disable UPnP (Universal Plug and Play) if you don't need it Check you WIFI-Channel on your WLAN-Router and switch to a WIFI-Channel nobody around you uses, check frequently